nmccrea/nickmccrea.com/contact.md

 html_title: Contact Me
 permalink:  /contact/
 style-id:   contact-page
-title:      Let's Talk
+title:      Talk to Me
 ---

-If you're interested in hiring me for engineering, consulting, writing, or editing, shoot me an email at [{{ site.email }}]( mailto:{{ site.email }} ), or just fill out the form below.
+Have some reason you want to talk to me?
+The internet, in its bounty, has provided a place just for that.
+Feel free to fill out the form below (or you can shoot me an email at [{{ site.email }}]( mailto:{{ site.email }} )).

 <form id="contact-form" action="https://formspree.io/{{ site.email }}" method="POST">
   <div class="form-group">